AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Darkseers/Gnome.md

 **Speed:** 25' walking.
 **Vision:** Darkvision.
 **Got an Eye for it:** Due to their special shape, gnomes' eyes glisten with a crystal-like glow, allowing them to notice small details to better evaluate situations.
 You are proficient with Investigation and Perception.
 **Biological Deflection:** In order to avoid unwanted sensual stimulation, gnomes' bodies are biologically equipped with filters.
-You are resistant to radiant and thunder damage.
+You are resistant to sensory and kinetic damage.
 **Languages:** You can speak, read, and write Sylvan.
 - - -
 ## Subraces